2023 Frisch Staff Professional Development Award

 The University of Pittsburgh Staff Council supports the ambition of Pitt staff members who seek to supplement their professional and personal engagement at the University through professional development opportunities.
-The Staff Professional Development Award in honor of Ronald W. Frisch provides monetary resources to selected University of Pittsburgh staff members to pursue professional enrichment opportunities.
-Watch the video from the 2016 Engage Pitt fundraising campaign here.
+The Ronald W. Frisch Staff Professional Development Award provides monetary resources to selected University of Pittsburgh staff members to pursue professional enrichment opportunities.

 The Ronald W. Frisch Staff Professional Development Award is available to eligible Pitt staff members to defray the costs of approved professional development opportunities determined to provide direct benefit to the staff member’s career and professional growth at Pitt.
 Uses of the award include, but are not limited to: